 By 1980, of course, all that was long past.
-You can still find a few folks at state fairs throughout the country that remember Thompson's White ory.
-The troupe stopped touring in the late fifties, a ca-It astounded me that I could leave a college cam-sualty of radio, television, urbanization, and the end of the golden era of the great American road shows.
+You can still find a few folks at state fairs throughout the country that remember Thompson's White

+Horse Troupe, but it will soon vanish from living memory.
+The troupe stopped touring in the late fifties, a casualty of radio, television, urbanization, and the end of the golden era of the great American road shows.
 For a few more years, the ranch hosted annual shows on Father's Day when some of the former troupers came back to perform.

 That ended when Cal died of an epileptic seizure the night before the 1963 show.
 Then Ruth had a nervous breakdown and was institutionalized.
 The troupe permanently disbanded, the horses were auctioned, the land rented to a cattleman.
 Ruth eventually went to live with relatives in Oregon.
-Several years before my arrival, she started coming back summers to clean up the place, which had become badly overgrown and run down. circus act called Thompson's White Horse Troupe that This year, she was to hold a roundup of the troupe once
+Several years before my arrival, she started coming back summers to clean up the place, which had become badly overgrown and run down.
+This year, she was to hold a roundup of the troupe once more-the first since the ill-fated 1963 show.

 I was a pale, skinny college kid with barely acknowledged thoughts of becoming a writer.
 I had no portfolio and no prospects.
 But that spring, I'd read Zen and the Art of Motorcycle Maintenance.
-The book charged me with the persistent fantasy that the route to becoming a writer involved acquiring a motorcycle USA was reliably delivered from as far away as Europe. and heading west.
+The book charged me with the persistent fantasy that the route to becoming a writer involved acquiring a motorcycle and heading west.
 I'd found a battered Honda 350 lying on its side in a slowly thawing mud puddle.
 I pressed \$250 - the remains of what I'd earned as a housepainter the summer before - into the hands of the delighted bike's owner, got it running, oiled the rusty drive chain, and the day after graduation rode it nearly 400 miles west-northwest to the ranch.